Tolriq/yatse-avreceiverplugin-api/README.md

 The [Wiki](https://github.com/Tolriq/yatse-avreceiverplugin-api/wiki) will contain the up to date documentation for each API versions.

 If something is missing just contact me.

+## Release

+When your plugin works and you are ready to publish it to the world you need to ensure that the description contains the following :

+> This plugin is not affiliated to Yatse or its author Tolriq / Genimee.
+>
+> Please request support directly from the author of this plugin : XXX (For PlayStore can be : See contact information below. or a website URL)

+Adding a support button in the configuration activity so users can contact you, is a great addition too.